-The meetings of the ARF chapter and the party branch were held mainly in Kwangson Photo Studio.
+The meeting to form the ARF chapter was held in Kwangson Photo Studio.
 The retouching room on the second floor of the studio was the secret liaison place, which Kim Jong Suk used most frequently.

 Ri Sun Won, who ran the studio, was a core member of the Singalpha chapter of the ARF.
 He had attended a short course on photography in Seoul and opened the photo studio.
 He was good at photography, was popular and sociable; we would find it easy to work with the people if we included him in our work.
 He took snaps of a considerable amount of the enemy's data and sent them to us.
 On one occasion he sent us a snap of the view of Sinpha to help the People's Revolutionary Army's advance into the homeland.
 Plenty of leaflets were printed in his developing room.
 His wife was a faithful assistant, who tacitly backed the secret work of the organization.